 • Before creating a DWS data connection, ensure that you have created a cluster in DWS and have the permissions required to view Key Management Service (KMS) keys.

-• Before creating an MRS connection such as an MRS HBase and MRS Hive connection, ensure that you have bought an MRS cluster and selected required components.
+• Before creating an MRS connection such as an MRS HBase or MRS Hive connection, ensure that you have purchased an MRS cluster whose Kerberos encryption type is aes256-sha1,aes128-sha1, and that the cluster contains required components.

-• If the data lake is an on-premises database, a public network or a dedicated connection is required.
-Ensure that the host where the data source is located can access the public network and the port has been enabled in the firewall rule.
+• If the data lake is an on-premises database, you need the Internet or Direct Connect.
+Ensure that the host where the data source is located and the CDM cluster can access the Internet, and the connection port has been enabled in the firewall rule.

 • If the data lake is a cloud service (such as DWS and MRS), the following requirements must be met for network interconnection:

-• If the CDM cluster in the DataArts Studio instance and the cloud service are in different regions, a public network or a dedicated connection is required.
+• If the CDM cluster and the cloud service are in different regions, a public network or a dedicated connection is required for enabling communication between the CDM cluster and the cloud service.

-• If the CDM cluster in the DataArts Studio instance and the cloud service are in the same region, VPC, subnet, and security group, they can communicate with each other by default.
+• If the CDM cluster and the cloud service are in the same region, VPC, subnet, and security group, they can communicate with each other by default.
 If they are in the same VPC but in different subnets or security groups, you must configure routing rules and security group rules.
-For details about how to configure routing rules, see configuring routes.
-For details about how to configure security group rules, see configuring security group rules.
+For details about how to configure routing rules, see Configuring Routing Rules.
+For details about how to configure security group rules, see Configuring Security Group Rules.

 • The cloud service instance and the DataArts Studio workspace belong to the same enterprise project.
 If they do not, you can modify the enterprise project of the workspace.